Canada primed for pot legalisation | Malay Mail

 OTTAWA, Oct 17 — Pot stores across much of Canada were poised to throw open their doors today as the sale and recreational use of cannabis is made legal for the first time by a major Western country.

-Stores in St John's in Atlantic island province of Newfoundland will be the first to open their doors to pot enthusiasts as of 12:01am local time today.
+Stores in St. John’s, capital of eastern Canada’s Newfoundland province, will be the first to open their doors to pot enthusiasts as of 12:01am local time today.

 “I’m going to have a lot more variety than the black market dealers, so you have a lot more choice at our store.
 The prices are very comparable,” Thomas Clarke, owner of THC Distribution store, told public broadcaster CBC.